malobre/heroicons-wc/README.md

 # [Heroicons] as [Web Components]

-This package consist of a build script that generate web components for every heroicon.
+This package provides a build script that generates web components for each heroicon.

 Once generated, icon components are stored in individual files, with the following naming scheme:
 `hi-<SIZE>-<NAME>.js`, e.g: `hi-20-solid-academic-cap.js`, and are self-registered.